 The PADI Peak Performance Buoyancy Course with ATLANTIC EDGE

 Unfortunately, the average diver’s buoyancy skills are an embarrassment — and make divers a danger to themselves and the environment.
-Why do so many divers have such poor buoyancy skills?
+Why?
 There are several reasons, including:

 - Developing good buoyancy control skills takes time and practice — something absent from so many entry-level scuba courses these days.